jayJs/wp-jay/README.md

 Install as a normal Wordpress Theme:
 1. Copy "wp-jay" to "wp-content/themes/"
 2. Activate from "Appearance" menu in backend.
+PS.
+Do not change the name of "wp-jay" folder.

 Install [WP-API plugin](https://wordpress.org/plugins/json-rest-api/)
 1. Copy "json-rest-api" to "wp-content/plugins/"
 2. Activate from "Plugins" menu in backend.

-NB - the theme name "wp-jay" is hardcoded currently.
-Sorry for that.
-NB2 - In order to use "#" as a normal SPA would, functions.php sets permalinks to '/#/%postname%/'.
+PERMALINKS - In order to use "#" as a normal SPA would, functions.php sets permalinks to '/#/%postname%/'.
 This is so far the easiest solution for automatically forward all "watch post" links in backend to the correct URL.
 This overwrites all Permalink settings from backend.

 ##Instant: